 Thanks to Zoom calls and face coverings, eyes are guaranteed to be the main focus of every makeup look this spring.
 A flick of coloured eyeliner is a fun and easy way to inject colour and draw attention to the eyes.

 Beauty editor’s verdict: “When it comes to choosing a product, opt for a pencil or crayon eyeliner – they’re easier to use and a little more forgiving than felt tip formulas.
-The NYX Slide On Pencils are soft and creamy, super easy to use, and come in the prettiest range of jewel-toned colours.
+The NYX Epic Wear Long Lasting Liner Stick are soft and creamy, super easy to use, and come in the prettiest range of jewel-toned colours.
 You could easily apply them over the entire lid for an even bolder take on this trend.”

 When it comes to adding colour, ‘off-hue’ shades like mauve, turquoise, and khaki are bang on trend – in contrast to previous years when bold primary colours took centre stage.
 Khaki nails look amazing on everyone, no matter what your skintone, nail shape, or nail length.